 - Sadhubhasha – a form of Bengali which is sankritised (with tatsama vocabulary)

-Jana Gana Mana (India’s national anthem) and Amar Sonar Bangla (national anthem of Bangladesh) are both written in Bengali by Rabindranath Tagore.
-Bengali is a cursive script that is derived from Brahmi script; it is an abugida type of segmental writing system.
+Jana Gana Mana (India’s national anthem) and Amar Sonar Bangla (Bangladesh’s national anthem) are written in Bengali by Rabindranath Tagore.
+Bengali is a cursive script derived from Brahmi script, an abugida type of segmental writing system.

-Bengali as a word is also used to describe the culture, people, and food, etc., of Bengal, for example – Bengali sweets, Bengalis (people), etc.
+Bengali is also used to describe the culture, people, food, etc., of Bengal, for example – Bengali sweets, Bengalis (people), etc.

 Main Differences Between Hindi and Bengali